jejl/fesh2/README.md

 You will then need to edit the **fesh2** configuration file for your station(s).
 More information on configuration is provided below.

+### PycURL dependency
+Fesh2 depends on the python CURL library ([PycURL](http://pycurl.io/docs /latest/index.html)) which should be installed automatically when you install fesh2.
+However, PycURL depends on the Python development libraries, and it won't install if they're not there.
+On a Debian machine, `apt-get install python-dev` should do the trick, or for Python version 3, try `apt-get
+    install python3-dev`.

 ## Configuration
 **Fesh2** looks for a configuration file in `/usr2/control` called `fesh2.config`.
 *This will need to be set up for your station before running **fesh2** for